ljstolting/HomeostaticPlasticCTRNNs/README.md

 # RoleofHPinCPGs

-All code used to run experiments in the conference paper:
-Characterizing the Benefits of Homeostatic Plasticity in Central Pattern Generators
+All code used to run experiments in the conference paper _Characterizing the Benefits of Homeostatic Plasticity in Central Pattern Generators_

 Authors: Lindsay Stolting, Randall D. Beer, Eduardo J. Izquierdo